ypollet/Sphaeroptica-1/README.md

 ### 1.1 Hardware requirements

-We have been able to run Sphaeroptica on an old laptop with an Intel i5-7200 with Ubuntu 20.04.
+We have been able to run Sphaeroptica on an old laptop with an Intel i5-7200 on Ubuntu 20.04.
 The program is not heavy at all.

 ### 1.2 Software Requirements